Science Fiction (Sidelined Asimov Stuff)

 - I recently read Arthur Conan Doyle's Sherlock Holmes story "The

 Adventure of the Six Napoleons" and marveled at the timelessness it.
 While reading Asimov's The Currents of

 Shakespeare and Arthur Conan Doyle.

 - Chapter 1: 32-year-old Hari Seldon presents a paper outlining the possibility of psychohistory; the

 emperor hears about this and wants Hari to say "that psychohistory predicted a peaceful and prosperous future for the galactic

 - Chapters 91-94: This book ends with a double plot twist in these final chapters; obviously readers

 - This book spans approximately one year of time

 Second Foundation Trilogy (commissioned by the Asimov estate after Isaac's death)

 In the 'Second Foundation' trilogy, a series of books authorized by the estate of Asimov, a race of Aliens within the

 Foundation Universe is mentioned who appear to be in circumstances similar to the Cepheids.
 Although they are not mentioned by

 name, a major character in this story is.

-Foundation's Triumph investigates the problem raised
+A subplot in Foundation's Triumph investigates the problem raised

 in this story.